peterfarrell/django-heralder/README.md

 If you are sending slightly different emails to a large number of people, it might take quite a while to process.
 By default, Django will process this all synchronously.
 For asynchronous support, we recommend django-celery-email.
 It is very straightfoward to setup and integrate: https://github.com/pmclanahan/django-celery-email

+## User Disabled Notifications

+If you want to disable certain notifications per user, add a record to the UserNotification table and add notifications to the disabled_notifications many to many table.

+For example:
+        user = User.objects.get(id=user.id)

+        notification = Notification.objects.get(notification_class='MyNotification')

+        # disable the notification
+        user.usernotification.disabled_notifications.add(notification)

 # Running Tests

 	python runtests.py